 If you are travelling by car there is limited parking available within the dock itself, please ask about this when booking if you have a large group.
 Using public transport will require walking via a range of terrain including uneven and cobbled paths depending on the route taken.

 Access to the boat itself does require using steps and gangways to get on to the boat itself.
 We are working on additional resources to allow access to the vessel via video and images to aid those who may not be able to get in to the boat itself.

 Unfortunately, there is no wheelchair access on the vessel.

 Hazards, such as slipping, tripping or falling on stairs are inherent in all environments on the vessel.
 Particular hazards will be highlighted by the tour guides and visitors are expected to look after their own safety whilst on board.
 Decks can be slippery when wet.
 Sensible footwear and outdoor clothing should be worn during the visit.

-Visitors must comply with notices prohibiting access to certain areas dependant on the tour being undertaken.
+Visitors must make tour guides aware of any conditions such as blindness or partial sight and comply with notices prohibiting access to certain areas dependant on the tour being undertaken.